Mick Jones (The Clash guitarist): The Justice Tonight Band

+Dreadzone

+Jones reunited with ex-Big Audio Dynamite band members Greg Roberts and Leo Williams on Dreadzone's 2013 single "Too Late" from their album Escapades playing a guitar riff taken from Department S's single "Is Vic There?".

 The Wallflowers

-Jones collaborated with alternative rock group the Wallflowers as a guitarist and backing vocals for two tracks on their sixth studio album Glad All Over (2012).
+Jones collaborated with alternative rock group the Wallflowers as a guitarist and backing vocalist for two tracks on their sixth studio album, Glad All Over (2012).

 Rachid Taha

-Jones was a featured guest on Rachid Taha's ninth and final studio album Zoom (2013), together with Brian Eno, and toured with Taha as part of the Zoom project.
+Jones was a featured guest on Rachid Taha's ninth and final studio album, Zoom (2013), together with Brian Eno, and toured with Taha as part of the Zoom project.

 The Flaming Lips

-Jones narrated the Flaming Lips' fifteenth studio album King's Mouth, released on 20 April 2019 which is Record Store Day.
+Jones narrated the Flaming Lips' fifteenth studio album, King's Mouth, released on 20 April 2019, which is Record Store Day.
 Jones is also featured on the album's cover artwork.
-The Flaming Lips's singer Wayne Coyne said of Jones "he’s on almost every song... it really is quite unbelievable."
+The Flaming Lips' lead vocalist, Wayne Coyne, said of Jones "he's on almost every song... it really is quite unbelievable."

 The Avalanches

-Jones was featured, along with Cola Boyy, on the Avalanches' single "We Go On" from their third studio album We Will Always Love You (2020).
+Jones was featured, along with Cola Boyy, on the Avalanches' single "We Go On" from their third studio album, We Will Always Love You (2020).

 Musical equipment

 Jones' first guitar was a Gibson Les Paul Junior with a P-90 pickup, which he bought because Johnny Thunders used one.
 The Junior was his main guitar up until late 1977 or early 1978, and after that as a backup and studio guitar.
 Around the same time he also owned another Les Paul Junior, all black (formerly red) with a black pickguard, which was smashed at a performance in 1977.
 He then switched to a Gibson Les Paul Standard and later to Gibson Les Paul Custom.

 Jones also occasionally played an Olympic White Fender Stratocaster (for live versions of "Straight to Hell") and several Bond Electraglide guitars that were donated to him by Andrew Bond, who made the guitars.
 For effects Jones mainly uses MXR pedals including a Phase 100, a flanger, an analog delay and a noise gate as well as a Roland chorus or Space Echo effect.
-During his days with the Clash, Jones used a Marshall Plexi amplifier and occasionally a Fender Twin with a 2x12 cabinet.
-He later changed to a Mesa Boogie amplifier with two Marshall 4x12 cabinets that he used throughout the rest of his career with the Clash.
+During his days with the Clash, Jones used a Marshall Plexi amplifier and occasionally a Fender Twin with a 2×12 cabinet.
+He later changed to a Mesa/Boogie amplifier with two Marshall 4×12 cabinets that he used throughout the rest of his career with the Clash.

-Cameos

-During the karaoke club scene in the film Code 46 (2003), Jones is seen singing the Clash song "Should I Stay or Should I Go?".